 I realize some of you work in dirty dusty smelly jobs.
-It is absolutely crucial to have had a good shower before you get here.
+It is absolutely crucial to have taken a good shower before you get here.
 If you are filthy dirty when you arrive, you will be rescheduled.
 It’s that simple.
 I wouldn't even consider tracking manure into your home or place of business.

 2. Socks Only